jsndyks/sg2047/moodle/week03/practical01.gettingStarted.md

 - [ ] _combine data visually_ through a **dual axis**
  -->

-Make sure you know these features well - you should practice them.
+Make sure you know these features well - you should practice them and use the [Checklist of Concepts](https://moodle4.city.ac.uk/mod/page/view.php?id=824679) to check that you have understood and used them.

 ---

+Jason Dykes<br/>
+11/02/2025